MaurUppi/downloader/README.md

 Cons is the Lite downloads are updated monthly, way lower than MaxMind's update frequency.

-Howver, DP-IP didn't provide API key for the Free (lite verison) IP geolocation database download, means you must visit the webpage and click the checkbox of `I agree with the licensing terms`
+However, DP-IP didn't provide API key for the Free (lite verison) IP geolocation database download, means you must visit the webpage and click the checkbox of `I agree with the licensing terms`

 So, Wrote a Golang program to download it automaticly.